7 Elements of a Market Analysis Designed to Drive Business Growth

 2) Market size and growth.
 Fundamental to understanding a market is the total revenue generated within the defined market.
 For most companies, this is often a go/no-go criteria.
 Growth is also critical as it is the beginning point of estimating what revenue may be available to a market entrant over a longer time horizon, and the long-term potential of the market.

 3) Key competitors.
 It is critical to understand size, location, capital assets, human resources, technology and patents, strategy, customers, relative pricing, and many other aspects of competitors.
 This allows a company to effectively estimate competitive response to a new market entrant, and the realistic market potential.
-The greater the competitive intensity within a defined market, the greater the necessity for the new entrant to have a well-defined and measurable value proposition.
+The greater the competitive intensity within a defined market, the greater the necessity for the new entrant to have a well-defined and measurable value position.

 4) Market Access/Distribution channels.
 We worked with a company interested in the Brazilian market for their products.
 The market itself was extremely attractive – large, growing, and profitable.
 The limiting factor was distribution.
-A handful of large distributors controlled access to the sprawling Brazilian market, and there was no way to get product to end-users without using this existing distribution network.
+A handful of large distributors controlled access to the sprawling Brazilian market, and there was no way to get product to end users without using this existing distribution network.
 Consequently, a major focus of the project became centered on understanding these distributors and identifying the best long-term partner for market penetration and growth.

 6) Current and potential market disruptors.
-The current state can change quickly, even in mature, stable markets.
+Current state can change quickly, even in mature, stable markets.
 For example, government bans on plastic grocery bags and single-use packaging are radically changing packaging markets globally.
 In many cases, packaging solutions that have been in place for decades are quickly being replaced by options that are perceived to be more environmentally friendly.